Living Inter-Vivos Trust

 Privacy of Distribution — You May Still Require Other Trusts

-Given the value of a living trust, you might ask why not just put all of your assets into a living trust and forget about the other kinds of trusts.
+Given the value of living trusts, you might ask why not just put all of your assets into a living trust and forget about the other kinds of trusts.
 The answer is simple: throughout this site, we emphasize the value of privacy as your first line of defense.
 Most living trusts provide privacy only for distribution of your estate.
 It does not necessarily provide privacy for your assets.
-Generally, only Real Estate Trusts, Holding (personal property) Trusts and Business Trusts can offer true anonymity.
+Generally, only Realty Land Trusts, Holding (personal property) Trusts and Business Trusts can offer true anonymity for assets.

 The ideal time to set up your living trust is at the time of any major life event, such as when you get married or divorced, buy real estate, have a baby, get a new job, purchase life insurance, begin a new stock portfolio, face a major medical event, or are about to inherit assets.
-You are never too old – or too young – to benefit from the formation of a trust.
+You are never too old – or too young – to benefit from an estate plan.
+Life is full of surprises.

 - Privacy: If you have a living trust, distribution of your assets remains confidential, but if your estate were to go to probate, they would be open for public discussion and possible challenge.